The Facilitator’s Manual Includes:

 Session 10: Belt = Empowered

-Objective: To understand the importance of sharing the knowledge you’ve gained through Maarifa.
+Objective: To understand the importance of sharing the knowledge you’ve gained through the Maarifa curriculum.
 To understand the important example that living positively can be to your friends, family and community.
 To understand that God has a plan for you and has already given you the skills needed to carry it out.
-To understand God is always with you and will never leave you if and when you choose to speak out about HIV.
+To understand God is always with you, if and when you choose to speak out about HIV.

 The Maarifa Play is a narrative that runs the length of the course and helps participants to connect with the material presented on a given day through the characters lives.
 Instead of having to talk about their own situations they can talk about the things that the two characters, Promise and Truth, are going through and then, hopefully, relate these things to their own lives.